Paul Rubens (composer): Later years

 Frank Curzon then hired Rubens to write both the words and songs for musicals starring his wife, Isabel Jay (who had already starred in two of Rubens' shows), at the Prince of Wales Theatre, with exotic sets, elaborate costumes and a host of beautiful chorus girls.
 The first was Miss Hook of Holland in 1907, which turned out to be Rubens' most enduring success.
 Because of the progression of the consumptive illness from which he suffered most of his life, he needed the assistance of the director, Austen Hurgon, to finish the libretto.
 Rubens and Hurgon next wrote the disappointing My Mimosa Maid (1908) and the somewhat more successful Dear Little Denmark (1909).

 After writing songs that made their way into several Broadway shows, Rubens supplied songs for a number of mostly successful later shows, beginning with Curzon's The Balkan Princess in 1910 (an international hit, also starring Jay).
 He then returned to Edwardes' theatres, where the departure of Ivan Caryll gave him the chance to write the songs for The Sunshine Girl in 1912, The Girl from Utah in 1913, After the Girl in 1914, Tina and Betty, both in 1915, and The Happy Day in 1916.
+He also contributed music to the 1912 Broadway production of Little Boy Blue.
 His best and most popular work from these years, however, is heard in his melodies and lyrics for Tonight's the Night (1914).
 After the outbreak of the First World War, Rubens wrote a successful recruiting song called "Your King and Country Want You".
 Vesta Tilley often performed the song.
 Rubens' songs continued to be used at least into the 1920s.
 "The Gondola and the Girl" was part of the score of Irene Bordoni's 1924 production, Little Miss Bluebeard.

 Rubens met actress Phyllis Dare when she was cast in The Sunshine Girl, and he wrote a number of songs for her.
 They began a relationship and ultimately became engaged, but Rubens who had suffered severe ill-health through virtually his whole career, became too sick to marry, and so the couple separated.

 He retired to Cornwall and died in Falmouth, of tuberculosis, at the age of 41.